 For example, the overall mental, emotional, and physical health of the parties comes into play.
 The living situation of both parents is considered when visitation and custody are an issue in a divorce, paternity, or post-divorce matter.

 Oftentimes, the use of the term parenting time is encouraged when it comes to visitation by a noncustodial parent.
 Parenting time is preferred in many instances because a noncustodial parent should not be relegated to being a visitor in the life of his or her child..

 New York law, and Family Courts, encourage parents to reach agreement regarding custody and visitation.
 Co-parenting is vital when it comes to the overall health and wellbeing of a child.
 Co-parenting really does begin with the parents ability to make underlying decisions regarding matters like visitation and custody.

 If parents reach an agreement regarding visitation, the proposed agreement between them is submitted to the court for review.
 More often than not the court will approve a visitation agreement reached by the parents.
-With that said, the court must nonetheless review a visitation agreement to ensure that it is in the best interests of a child.
+With that said, the court must nonetheless review a visitation agreement to ensure that it is in the interests of a child.

 Enforcing Visitation Order